WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/plurals.md

 - The 2000s.
 - Type five 7s.

 Don't add an *s* in abbreviations of measurements to indicate plurality.
-For example, 50 mi or 10 mm; not 50 mis or 10 mms.
+For example, 50 mi or 10 mm; not 50 mis, 50 mi's, 10 mms, or 10 mm's.

 ## Plurals and abbreviations